fairagro/knowledgebase/docs/tech-guides/core_metadata_specification.en.md

 	- [value](https://schema.org/value){:target="_blank"}: The value of a specific measurement of a property.
 	- [minValue](https://schema.org/minValue){:target="_blank"}: The minimum possible value of a specific measurement of a property.
 	- [maxValue](https://schema.org/maxValue){:target="_blank"}: The maximum possible value of a specific measurement of a property.
 	- [valueReference](https://schema.org/valueReference){:target="_blank"}: A secondary value that provides additional information on the original value, e.g. a reference temperature or a type of measurement.
+Point to a [DefinedTerm](https://schema.org/DefinedTerm){:target="_blank"} object.

 ![Publication Metadata Set Diagram](../images/Agrischemas_Example_Property_Diagram.png)
 /// caption